 As described in the section entitled "Material U.S. Federal Income Tax Consequences of the Merger", it will not be known at the time of the special meeting whether the merger will qualify as a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code.
 Qualification of the merger as a reorganization depends on compliance with numerous technical requirements, including that the value of the shares of Frontier common stock issued to holders of Spirit common stock in the merger, determined as of completion of the merger, represents at least 80 percent of the total consideration paid to holders of Spirit common stock in the merger (which we refer to as the "Control Requirement").
 Provided the Control Requirement is satisfied as of the closing of the merger, Frontier and Spirit intend that the merger will qualify as a reorganization.
 This determination depends on facts that will not be known until the completion of the merger (e.g., the value of Frontier common stock as of such time).
 If the Control Requirement is not satisfied as of the closing date of the merger, the merger will not qualify as a reorganization.
 Frontier will provide notice to the Spirit stockholders if the Control Requirement is not satisfied as of the closing of the closing of the closing of the merger.
-The completion of the merger is not conditioned on the investor relations portion of the Frontier website within 45 days of the closing of the merger.
 The completion of the merger is not conditioned on the merger qualifying as a reorganization or upon the receipt of an opinion of counsel to that effect, and no assurance can be given that the merger will qualify as a reorganization.